 VCE Physical Education examines the biological, physiological, psychological, social and cultural influences on performance and participation in physical activity.
-It focuses on the interrelationship motor learning between and biomechanical, psychological, physiological and sociological factors influence physical performances, and participation in physical activity.
+It focuses on the interrelationship between motor learning and biomechanical, psychological, physiological and sociological factors influence that physical performances, and participation in physical activity.
 The study of physical activity and sedentary behaviour is significant for the understanding of health, wellbeing and performance of people.